AndrewCloete/stratech-tech-assessment-rust/README.md

 development of this project.

 # Todo
-- Get postgres client using middleware
+- Add screenshots to README
 - Test on M1.
 State if it does not work.

 # Context